 Phthalates are used as a solvent in cosmetics and other consumer products, especially in the medical world (IV bags and other medical devices made from PVC).
 However, in recently published studies with laboratory animals unrelated to PREP Your Skin, scientists have discovered that high exposure to phthalates may damage the liver, kidneys, lungs, and reproductive system.
 It has even caused these animals to have early-onset puberty.

 We aren’t in the business of taking chances when it comes to our health and the health of our loved ones (that includes you too).
-So, we are and will remain Phthalate Free.
+So, we are and will remain Phthalate Free for all of our bath and body products.
 It’s just not worth it.

 A lot of you are probably asking how these ingredients can still be on the market when they are known to cause such issues.
 It’s sad actually.
 In a nutshell, the beauty industry in the United States is basically unregulated.
 The last time a piece of regulation was passed in our government concerning beauty products was in 1938.
 Yup.
 Eighty-two years ago.
 And, we might add that the regulation that passed was a single page.
 Just 1 page.
 We know so much more today than we did 82 years ago.
 But because there aren’t any new regulations, companies are free to use whatever ingredients they want – toxic or nontoxic.